 5. Use an alternative therapy on the basis of personal anecdote/s.
-Note, 'Testimonials are the number one tool of choice for those who do not have evidence' (Guy Chapman.Guardian comment) Alternative therapies for reading difficulties / dyslexia, ''generally have a weak (or non-existent) evidence base and poor efficacy, and often rely on the superficial attractiveness of a promised instant (and comparatively effortless) ‘cure’' (Singleton p22) Whilst alternative therapies for 'dyslexia' are unlikely to be harmful in their own right, they might pose a risk if science-based interventions with solid evidence of efficacy were delayed in their favour.
-Alternative therapies are usually expensive and may use up limited family income that would be better spent on a 1-1 literacy intervention, with empirical evidence of effectiveness, from the start - See Room 101: Fad, fraud and folly in 'dyslexia' and the teaching of reading.
+Note, 'Testimonials are the number one tool of choice for those who do not have evidence' (Guy Chapman.Guardian comment) Alternative therapies for reading difficulties / dyslexia, ''generally have a weak (or non-existent) evidence base and poor efficacy, and often rely on the superficial attractiveness of a promised instant (and comparatively effortless) ‘cure’' (Singleton p22) Even if the alternative intervention is non-harmful, there is an opportunity cost for students (and often a financial cost to parents), and a residue of negative emotion for both parents and child when the system has no discernible effect (Hempenstall) See Room 101: Fad, fraud and folly in 'dyslexia' and the teaching of reading.

 6. Privately arranged specialist tuition.
-Carefully chosen remedial reading tuition can be the solution
+Carefully chosen reading tuition can be the solution

 if it can be afforded, and as long as the child is happy to

 attend.
 For school-attending

 children, specialist tuition can take place legally off the school premises during